forsbergsskola-se/gp23_project2/README.md

 │   │       └── Screenshot2.png
 │   └── AI_Design_Doc.md            # Optional: Document detailing AI design and implementation
 │
-└── Tools/                          # Any tools or scripts used during development
-    ├── Scripts/                    # Useful scripts (e.g., build automation, asset management) ├── DebugTools/                 # Tools used for debugging or optimization └── References/                 # Any additional reference materials or libraries used in the project
+└── References/                 # Any additional reference materials or libraries used in the project
 ```

 ## Course Structure